TheStarport/KnowledgeBase/File Structures/utf/ale.md

 | parentId | int32  | Node instance parent id (32768 for none).        |
 | refId    | int32  | Node instance id.                                |

+* CRC pointing to a node in node library CRC of "Node_Name" parameter.
+* Node instance indices start with 1.
+* Order of node instances in effect is used for draw order.

 Each node pair is:

 | Name     | Type  | Description                                     |